ElTijuano/WeeklyStatusGenerator/README.md

 Automatic Weekly Status Generator from an Excel File

 ## Requirements
-Python 3 ins needed for this script
+Python3 and pip are needed for this script

 ## Installation
 Download this repo.
 Inside the folder run the following command to install the dependencies.